denydeny1234/Beraria_H_Web_App/Usertests.md

 - [ ] **Observation:** Users expressed a need for more information about foods and drinks.
 - [ ] **Possible Solution:** Explore the current QR code on the Beraria H menu, where nutritional information is stated
+- [ ] **Problem solved:** I added a button right where the category of food is displayed, that people can access to see more nutritional information about that category.

 ## Conclusion